 Misalignment within the spine can affect our daily lives, causing neck and back pain, as well as pain throughout the rest of our bodies.
 This pain typically has to do with the misaligned vertebrae adding pressure to the nerves in the spinal column.

 The spine can become misaligned for any number of reasons.
 Some of which are obvious, like being involved in a serious accident.
 However, there are other reasons that may not be as clear, and it may not be obvious that there is a misalignment at all.

-Here are some common signs that your Chiropractor will look out for when determining if your spine is misaligned.
+Here are some common signs that your Chiropractor will look out for when determining if you're misaligned.

-Checking leg length is often one of the first things a chiropractor look for when diagnosing spinal function.
+Checking the length of your legs is often one of the first things a chiropractor look for when diagnosing spinal function.

-When the spine's alignment is restored, the discrepancy in leg length will also be restored.
+When the spine's alignment is restored, the discrepancy in the length of your legs will also be restored.

 Some people may not realize that their range of motion is lacking until it's being tested by a chiropractor.

 To test your posture, stand on two bathroom scales.
 The weight distribution should be about the same over each foot.
 If it is not, that’s a good sign that you have a misaligned spine and your hips are off-center.